isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2012-10-01-post-BiblioAsia Oct–Dec 2012.md

 ---
 ![Alt text for image on Isomer site](/images/covers/ba8-3.jpg)

-**Director's Column**
+<a style="text-decoration: none; font-weight: bold;" href="/vol-8/issue-3/oct-dec-2012/director-column/">Director's Column</a>

-**Giving Your Past a Present: The Gift of Remembering**<br>[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_PastPresent.pdf)
+<a style="text-decoration: none; font-weight: bold;" href="/vol-8/issue-3/oct-dec-2012/past-present-gift/">Giving Your Past a Present: The Gift of Remembering</a><br>[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_PastPresent.pdf)

-**Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo**<br>
-Singapore's landscape is one that has undergone many changes through the ages, and has come a long way from rural *kampongs* and swaplands.
+<a style="text-decoration: none; font-weight: bold;" href="/vol-8/issue-3/oct-dec-2012/old-singapore-thumboo-poems/">Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo</a><br>Singapore's landscape is one that has undergone many changes through the ages, and has come a long way from rural *kampongs* and swaplands.
 As we struggle to keep pace with change, development and modernity, we also race to document, remember and hold onto what Singapore was – and by proxy, ourselves.[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_EdwinThumboo.pdf)

-**MGS Memories of 11 Mount Sophia**<br>
-Founded in 1887, the Methodist Girls' School (MGS) is among the oldest and most established schools in Singapore.
+<a style="text-decoration: none; font-weight: bold;" href="/vol-8/issue-3/oct-dec-2012/mgs-memories-mount-sophia/">MGS Memories of 11 Mount Sophia</a><br>Founded in 1887, the Methodist Girls' School (MGS) is among the oldest and most established schools in Singapore.
 Barbara Quek, a former MGS student, shares with us the history of the school and memories that left a deep imprint on many who passed through its doors.[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_MGSMemories.pdf)

 **重温“丽的呼声”昔日多姿多彩的时光**<br>
 Koh Eng Soon shares his personal memories of Rediffusion and the impact it had on the social and recreational life of Singaporeans.[(PDF)](/files/pdf/vol-8/issue-3/v8-issue3_Rediffusion.pdf)